Chemist-aligned retrosynthesis by ensembling diverse inductive bias models: Abstract

 \section{Abstract}

-Planning and conducting chemical syntheses remains a major bottleneck in the discovery of functional small molecules, and prevents fully leveraging generative AI for molecular inverse design.
-While early work has shown that ML-based retrosynthesis models can predict reasonable routes, their low accuracy for less frequent, yet important reactions has been pointed out.
-As multi-step search algorithms are limited to reactions suggested by the underlying model, the applicability of those tools is inherently constrained by the accuracy of retrosynthesis prediction.
-Inspired by how chemists use different strategies to ideate reactions, we propose \combinedmodel: a framework for building highly accurate reaction models that combine predictions from diverse sources with complementary inductive biases using a learning-based ensembling strategy.
-We instantiate the framework with two newly developed models, which already by themselves achieve state of the art in their categories.
-Through experiments across several orders of magnitude in data scale and time-splits, we show \combinedmodel~outperforms all major models by a large margin, owing both to the good individual performance of its constituents, but also to the scalability of our ensembling strategy.
-Moreover, we find that PhD-level organic chemists prefer predictions from \combinedmodel~over baselines in terms of quality.
-Finally, we transfer the largest-scale checkpoint to an internal dataset from a major pharmaceutical company, showing robust generalization under distribution shift.
-With the new dimension that our framework unlocks, we anticipate further acceleration in the development of even more accurate models.
+Chemical synthesis remains a critical bottleneck in the discovery and manufacture of functional small molecules.
+AI-based synthesis planning models could be a potential remedy to find effective syntheses, and have made progress in recent years.
+However, they still struggle with less frequent, yet critical reactions for synthetic strategy, as well as hallucinated, incorrect predictions.
+This hampers multi-step search algorithms that rely on models, and leads to misalignment with chemists' expectations.
+Here we propose \combinedmodel: a frontier retrosynthesis model, built upon two newly developed components with complementary inductive biases, which we fuse together using a new framework for integrating predictions from multiple sources via a learning-based ensembling strategy.
+Through experiments across several orders of magnitude in data scale and splitting strategy, we show \combinedmodel~outperforms all major models by a large margin, demonstrating robustness outside the training data, as well as for the first time the ability to learn from even a very small number of examples per reaction class.
+Moreover, industrial organic chemists prefer predictions from \combinedmodel~over the reactions it was trained on in terms of quality, revealing high levels of alignment.
+Finally, we demonstrate zero-shot transfer to an internal dataset from a major pharmaceutical company, showing robust generalization under distribution shift.
+With the new dimension that our ensembling framework unlocks, we anticipate further acceleration in the development of even more accurate models.